Guard Your Reputation Like a Rottweiler!

 Brands always use the same small number of photos over and over again, so take a hint from them and use your best photo for every profile.
 If you’re not happy with it, spend a morning with a creative friend getting some good shots or just bite the bullet and pay for a professional head shot.

 Doing an annual review of your profiles also mean that you can keep your photos up to date which makes you look professional and on the case.
+I help business owners who have had issues with their reputation.
+Perhaps you have lost their confidence after a social media post has been taken negatively.
+Or perhaps you are feelong overwhelmed?
+You can book in a chat to see how I can help here.

 No Comments